Exsanguinated/Exsanguinated/README.md

 <h6> •  Anyone under the age of 18; we don't enjoy talking to or being near minors who sneak onto the 18+ server.
 Go back to Safe Server where you belong.

-<h6> •  Anyone who indulges in loli or shota.
+<h6> •  Anyone who indulges in loli / shota or incest content in any capacity.
 We refuse to sit and debate this bullet point with you.
 You're gross.

 <h6> •  Anyone who is Racist, Homophobic, Misogynistic, Transphobic, Ableist, Zionistic, MAGA or just generally bigoted in their personal beliefs.

 <h6> •  If you are pro-endogenic or regularly try to engage in "syscourse" for the sake of it; go ahead and save us both time and just hide us before even trying to bother interacting.

-<h6> • If you think make jokes about r*pe or find jokes about r*pe funny, are a sex pest to others or make jokes about threatening to touch people.
+<h6> • If you make jokes about r*pe or find jokes about r*pe funny, are a sex pest to others or make jokes about threatening to touch people.
 Genuinely stay the hell away from us.

 <br><br>
 ![Divider Image](https://files.catbox.moe/x3dsyy.gif)